kernelsauce/turbo/doc/web.rst

 	by creating a ``turbo.httpserver.HTTPServer`` class instance and assigning the Application instance to its request_callback parameter and calling its listen() method.

-	:param port: TCP port to bind server to.
+	:param port: Port to bind server to.
 	:type port: Number
-	:param address: Optional address to bind server to.
-Use ``turbo.socket.htonl()`` to create address.
-We use the unsigned integer hostlong format of the IP.
+	:param address: Address to bind server to.
+E.g "127.0.0.1".
-	:type address: Number
+	:type address: String or number.
-	:param kwargs: Keyword arguments
+	:param kwargs: Keyword arguments passed on to ``turbo.httpserver.HTTPServer``.
+See documentation for available options.
+This is used to set SSL certificates amongst other things.
 	:type kwargs: Table

-	Available keyword arguments:

-	* "key_file" (String) - Path to SSL key file if a SSL enabled server is wanted.
-	* "cert_file" (String) - Path to certificate file. key_file must also be set.

-*Note: If you are going to use SSL the global _G.TURBO_SSL must be set to true!*

 .. function:: Application:set_server_name(name)